 Q: What would I learn from the radar detector’s Expert Mode?

 A: With the Export Mode, you can see up to 8 radar signals being monitored at a time, the bands associated with each one as well as their relative strength.

 Escort Max 360 Review Conclusion

-Escort Max 360 offers better driving awareness with its directional arrows.
-It boasts of increased range and sensitivity because of its rear antenna.
+It boasts of increased range and sensitivity because it uses a rear antenna.
 The false alerts filtering it provides due to BSM systems and the promptness of arrows’ indicators on threats changing positions could be improved.